Welcome, Regis Class of 2027! Deposit Here.

 In nursing, as in most other fields, experience is a crucial factor in determining pay.
 When climbing the career ladder, it’s normal to start at a lower pay level compared to someone who’s been in the field for a longer period of time.

-According to the same survey mentioned above, individuals who have been a nurse practitioner for five years or less reported an annual average salary of $100,634.
-In comparison, NPs who have worked almost 20 years reported an average salary of $112,989.
+According to government data, individuals who have been a nurse practitioner for three years or less reported an annual average median salary of $116,100.
+In comparison, NPs who have worked over three years reported an average median salary of $120,100.

 Finally, the specific type of work that you specialize in and the patients that you treat can also significantly impact your pay.
 Below are the average salaries of nurse practitioners with popular specializations, according to the Clinical Advisors 2019 Nurse Practitioner and Physician Assistant Salary Survey: